Killer-Kat/Steamed-Hams-but-its-a-Text-Based-Adventure/README.md

  If you're still stuck there is a secret hint command, or maybe you could try calling someone for help...

  Currently still a WIP in Beta, but it is feature complete.
 The main steamed hams run where you directly mimic the show is possible, everything else still needs a bit of work but if there is enough interest in the project I'll finish the fire mechanics and add alternate routes and additional rooms.

+ Update: Currently working on porting this over to C# and Unity so I can implement some interesting features, including a much better parser.
+I also have outlined where I want the rest of the story to go.
+This includes a True Ending, and several Bad Endings.